Eagle Watch Nature Trail

 The year-round warm water in the coal-fueled power plant’s 500-acre reservoir, SWEPCO Lake, attracts wintering

 American Bald Eagles.
-AEP SWEPCO employees, working in community partnerships, developed the 65-acre Eagle Watch
+SWEPCO employees, working in community partnerships, developed the 65-acre Eagle Watch

 project, which includes a wildlife viewing pavilion and a half-mile nature trail.
 School kids, community groups,